acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 See the list of diagnostic markers in the appendix

+> Note: We annotate at most one discourse marker per sentence.
+If multiple discourse markers apply, this defaults to the first discourse marker.

 ## Relations

 > Note: ISO 24617-8 has been heavily criticized for being poorly defined (e.g., by Żurowski et al. 2023).
 We provide operationalizable definitions by exploiting the correspondence with established RST, SDRT and PDTB definitions as given by proponents of ISO SemAF.
-These definitions are primarily based on PDTB 2.0.
+These definitions are primarily based on PDTB 2.0 (Prasad et al. 2007).

 For asymmetric relations, we annotate the ISO SemAF role of the internal argument.
 For symmetric relations, we annotate the ISO SemAF relation at the second argument.

 - **CAUSE**
 	- **Reason**: In a `CAUSE` relation, the `Reason` provides a reason for the `Result` to come about or occur.
 (Bunt & Prasad 2016)
+		- cf. PDTB Reason
+		- cf. PDTB Justification

 		- cf. RST Vol. cause, Non-vol. cause, Evidence, Justify
 		- cf. RSTDTB Cause, Evidence, Explanation-argumentation, Reason
 		- cf. SDRT Explanation (DISCOR Explanation, ANNODIS Explanation)